adicarmel54/mtb-deep-leaarning/README.md

 ### 3. Model inferences

+Install phylodeep by following the instructions outlined in https://github.com/evolbioinfo/phylodeep.
 Run the phylodeep_script.py file from this repository to generate a csv containing all of the phylodeep predicitions.
 Make sure to set the path_to_tree variable in the script to represent the path to the desired tree at any iteration of the loop.

 python phylodeep_script.py